-Co-ed - two females and two males
+Co-ed - two female and two male

-Female - four females
+Female - four female

-Male - four males ${f or}$ one male and three females ${f or}$ three males and one female

-Unified Team - two athletes and two Unified partners, (will not be divisioned by gender)
+Male - four male ${\bf or}$ one male and three female ${\bf or}$ three male and one female Unified Team - two athletes and two Unified partners, (will not be divisioned by gender)

-• Entry score for the athlete should be their best effort time

-- State Office will use qualifying score from Area Swimming results to division at the state competition - We want to ensure that all athletes have a fair opportunity to qualify for and compete at the state competition.
+- Entry score for the athlete should be their best effort time - State Office will use qualifying score from Area Swimming results to division at the state competition - We want to ensure that all athletes have a fair opportunity to qualify for and compete at the state competition.
 Therefore we are requesting that the areas that currently offer a swimming competition to continue to do so.
-Athletes who want to compete in swimming but are in areas that do not have a swimming competition will compete in a neighboring area - The following is the breakdown of where Area Swimming competitions are held, and which areas will compete in them:
+Athletes who want to compete in swimming but are in areas that do not have a swimming competition will compete in a neighboring area - The following is the breakdown of where Area Swimming competitions are held and which areas will compete in them: